jksemple/JobQueues/README.md

 param **`int queueNum`** The 0-based index of the queue to add to

-param **`std::function<bool(int&, String&)> job`** The lambda expression to be executed in the background task.
-JobRunner expects the std::function to return a bool and to take int and String parameters to report any errors so don't change the signature.
+param **`std::function<void(void)> job`** The lambda expression to be executed in the background task.
+JobRunner expects the std::function to throw an exception if the job has failed and this will be reported back to the caller through the callback function, if defined.

-param **`void (*callback)(int jobId, bool ret, int status, String message, int execMillis)`** a callback function through which to receive notification when the job has been executed
+param **`void (*callback)(int jobId, bool ret, String error, int execMillis)`** a callback function through which to receive notification when the job has been executed

 return **`int jobId`** The id of the Job for later correlation with execution notifications.
 Zero if the queue is full